Tracking List: MAC 2026 - Property & Personal Property Tax

 This bill repeals this language.
 Political subdivisions are no longer required to compare revenues generated by multiple levies to a single-rate baseline or to adjust multiple levies based on a single-rate baseline.

-The bill requires that if voters in a political subdivision approve a levy increase prior to the expiration of a previously approved temporary levy increase, the new tax rate ceiling will remain in effect only until the temporary levy increase expires under the terms originally approved by voters.
+The bill requires that, if voters in a political subdivision approve a levy increase prior to the expiration of a previously- approved temporary levy increase, the new tax rate ceiling will remain in effect only until the temporary levy increase expires under the terms originally approved by voters.
 At that time, the tax rate ceiling will be decreased by the amount of the temporary levy increase unless voters of the political subdivision are asked to approve an additional permanent increase and such increase is approved.

-Currently, any county and city not within a county can opt out of implementing the provisions of certain sections of House bill no. 1150 (2002) and certain provisions of Senate bill no. 960, which includes setting separate levies to be calculated for each subclass of real property and for personal property using the assessed valuation for each class of real property and of personal property.
-Any county and city not within a county may also opt out of implementing certain provisions of House bill no. 1150 (2002) and certain provisions of Senate bill no. 960 as they relate to tax rate ceilings, blended tax rates, tax rate calculations, and credit card usage to pay property taxes.
+Currently, any county and city not within a county can opt out of implementing the provisions of certain sections of House bill 1150 (2002) and certain provisions of Senate bill 960, which includes setting separate levies to be calculated for each subclass of real property and for personal property using the assessed valuation for each class of real property and of personal property.
+Any county and city not within a county may also opt out of implementing certain provisions of House Bill 1150 (2002) and certain provisions of Senate Bill 960 as they relate to tax rate ceilings, blended tax rates, tax rate calculations, and credit card usage to pay property taxes.
+This bill repeals the references to the provisions of House Bill 1150 (2002) and Senate Bill 960 (2004), as well as the corresponding procedures to opt out of or to implement these provisions.

 This bill contains a severability clause.